SAP/cloud-sdk-ios-cai/README.md

 The `SAPCAI` Swift Package is a module to connect to a bot on the end-to-end chatbot platform [SAP Conversational AI](https://www.sap.com/products/conversational-ai.html) (CAI).
 It provides a pluggable SwiftUI `AssistantView` to initiate a conversation and render the various [message types](https://help.sap.com/viewer/a4522a393d2b4643812b7caadfe90c18/latest/en-US/ad3681adae824f8a96cbcf8b889a4ffc.html) of a bot.

-This Swift Package is an open-source addition to the frameworks of the [SAP BTP SDK for iOS](https://developers.sap.com/topics/sap-btp-sdk-for-ios.html).
+This Swift Package is an open-source addition to the [SAP BTP SDK for iOS](https://developers.sap.com/topics/sap-btp-sdk-for-ios.html).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/4176826/118739439-558fdd80-b7fe-11eb-9db2-032e210c5746.gif" alt="SwiftUI AssistantView" width="300" height="650" align="center">